 Thursday, February 24 & March 3, 4:30-5:30pm, Kingsley Room, Registration Required - Space limited

 Join Miss Heather and Miss Katie to make a special donut shaped plushie.
 This is a two-part program.
 Please plan on attending both sessions Find out more or register on our website here.

 LitLoot: Book Subscription Boxes for Teens (Grades 6-12)

 Register for our LitLoot book subscription box and get two book selections customized to you along with some extra added on goodies in this box of book magic!
+Your box will be ready approximately 1 week after your registration.
 Find out more, including how to register on our website here.

-Pick up complete kits to make a Snail Plush from the Teen Department starting Monday, November 8.
+Pick up complete kits to make a Felt Conversation Heart from the Teen Department while supplies last.
 Each kit will have instructions and all supplies needed (except scissors).
 Find out more on our website here.